arasujay/arasujay/README.md

 - 👋 Hi, I’m @arasujay
 - 👀 I’m interested in Cybersecurity and penetration testing
-- 🌱 I’m currently learning bug hunting
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...